Edualvesilva/cinephiles-choice/README.md

 ## Branch 03

 - Creation of basic Screens: About and Privacy
-- Component `Scrollview` for content bigger than the Screen with support to scroll
+- Component `ScrollView` for content larger than the screen with support for scrolling.
-- Component `Linking` for creation of link to the web
+- Component `Linking` for the creation of links to the web

 ## Branch 02